-if you're planning on feeding a crowd, try this wonderful Earl Grey ham recipe.
+If you're planning on feeding a crowd, try this wonderful Earl Grey ham recipe.
 With a sweet brown sugar and mustard glaze, it's a refreshing take on a classic showstopper.

 - Using a sharp knife, pare the skin from the gammon joint, leaving a good layer of fat still attached to the meat.
 Score the fat in a criss-cross pattern and push cloves into the points where the scored lines cross. transfer to a small roasting tin, fat side up, and spoon over the mustard mixture in a thick, even layer.

-Squeeze the liquid out of the tea bags and discard.
-Pour the tea around the joint, then cover loosely with foil and cook for 2 hours (or for 30 minutes, plus 30 minutes per 500g (1lb)), until cooked through.
-Remove the foil for the last 20 minutes of cooking.
-Rest the ham for 10 minutes, before carving.
+- Squeeze the liquid out of the tea bags and discard.
+Pour the tea around the joint, then cover loosely with foil and cook for 2 hrs (or for 30 mins, plus 30 mins per 500g (1lb)), until cooked through.
+Remove the foil for the last 20 mins of cooking.
+Rest the ham for 10 mins, before carving.

 See more Christmas recipes.

-For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home and view the full Food safety at home video.
+For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.